Cosmo-Tech/benchmark_performance/README.md

   workspace_id: w-pr920k6lre0ym
   connector: AKS
   dataset:
-    # optional if you want create a new dataset
+    # can be empty if you don't want to create a new dataset
     - name:
       path_input: